synapp009/NeuroCalm/README.md

 </a>

 ### Installation issues
-If vibration effect does not occure, set <b>Settings > Accessibility > Vibration & haptics > Media vibration "on". </b>
+If vibration effect does not occure, set <b>Settings > Accessibility > Vibration & haptics > Touch feedback "on". </b>

 ## 🛠 Tech Stack